nuxt-hub/core/docs/content/docs/2.features/database.md

 ::

 ::tip
 All migrations files are copied to the `.data/hub/database/migrations` directory when you run Nuxt.
-This consolidated view helps you track all migrations and enables you to use `npx nuxthub database migrations <command>` commands.
+This consolidated view helps you track all migrations and enables you to use `npx nuxt hub database migrations <command>` commands.
 ::

 ### Automatic Application